What Happens When I am on Academic Probation?

 - You will be notified of your probation status in an e-mail from the Office of the Provost in Academic Affairs.

 - A registration hold is placed on your account while on academic probation.
 This is meant to protect you from making an uninformed decision.
 You will work with a University Advisor to take care of this hold.

 - Your Financial Aid is on "Suspension"-> You can appeal this status to try and be eligible for aid.
 Contact Campus Hub for details specific to your financial aid status (507) 389-1866

 - If you are reinstated early (less than 1 year on academic suspension), you will work with University Advising to discuss your academic standing and to develop a Student Success Plan.

 If you are coming back after a full year or more of suspension, you will work with the advising office of your major.
-If you are undecided, you will work with New Student and Family Programs.
+If you are undecided, you will work with the University Advising Center.

 - You will receive information with the steps you need to take, and the requirements of your academic probation status during your first meeting

 - You will also work with your college advising office if you are continuing on probation because you met term/semester requirements.